mxenabled/react-native-widget-sdk/README.md

   options](https://docs.mx.com/api#connect_configuring_connect_language_options)
   for additional information.
-- `currentInstitutionCode`: Load the widget into the credential view for the specified institution.
+- `currentInstitutionCode`: Load the widget into the credential view for the specified institution. _Connect only._
-- `currentInstitutionGuid`: Load the widget into the credential view for the specified institution.
+- `currentInstitutionGuid`: Load the widget into the credential view for the specified institution. _Connect only._
-- `currentMemberGuid`: Load to a specific member that contains an error or requires MFA from the most recent job. `currentMemberGuid` takes precedence over `currentInstitutionCode`.
+- `currentMemberGuid`: Load to a specific member that contains an error or requires MFA from the most recent job. `currentMemberGuid` takes precedence over `currentInstitutionCode`. _Connect only._
 - `disableInstitutionSearch`: When set to true, the institution search feature will be disabled and end users will not be able to navigate to it.
-Must be used with `currentInstitutionCode`, `currentInstituionGuid`, or `currentMemberGuid`.
+Must be used with `currentInstitutionCode`, `currentInstituionGuid`, or `currentMemberGuid`. _Connect only._
 - `includeTransactions`: When set to false while creating or updating a member, transaction data will not be automatically aggregated.
 Future manual or background aggregations will not be affected.
-Defaults to true.
+Defaults to true. _Connect only._
 - `updateCredentials`: Loads widget to the update credential view of a current member.
 Optionally used with `currentMemberGuid`.
 This option should be used sparingly.
-The best practice is to use `currentMemberGuid` and let the widget resolve the issue.
+The best practice is to use `currentMemberGuid` and let the widget resolve the issue. _Connect only._
 - `waitForFullAggregation`: Loads Connect, but forces the widget to wait until any aggregation-type process is complete in order to fire a member connected postMessage.
-This allows clients to have transactional data by the time the widget is closed.
+This allows clients to have transactional data by the time the widget is closed. _Connect only._

 ### Interacting with the widget